 The Sami people and the reindeer have lived together for thousands of years.
 Traditionally the Sami herder were nomadic people who moved with their reindeer herds between the winter and summer pastures.

 Like many nomadic people, the Sami people lived and worked in a “siddat,” or a reindeer herding group.
-They herded the reindeer for milk, meat and also used them as transportation animals.
+They herded the reindeer for milk, and meat and used them as transportation animals.

 In a “Siddat” or a herding group, the group members had individual rights, but they also helped pull their resources and aid to help each other out.